-1) The first method involves clicking the "Browse Source" button.
-On the "Copy DVD" screen, it is the button that looks like a magnifying glass with a folder behind it.
-In the new window, under My Computer, open up the Drive that contains the source DVD, and left click on the folder named "VIDEO_TS" and hit Okay.
-If there is no mention that there is no supported content in this location, one does not have to continue on to step two.
+- 1. Instead of attempting to Import from the DVD drive, one can click on "Import Folder", open up the Drive that contains the source DVD, and left click on the folder named "VIDEO_TS" and hit Okay.
+If there is no mention that there is no error message, one does not have to continue on to step two.
 Supported DVDs contain a folder named "VIDEO_TS".
-Any DVD that does not contain a "VIDEO_TS" folder is not a true Video DVD that can be converted normally with either of the steps listed here.

-2) The second option requires a portion of the DVD to be copied to the hard drive.
+Any DVD that does not contain a "VIDEO_TS" folder is not a true Video DVD that can be converted normally with either of the steps listed here. - 2.
+The second option requires a portion of the DVD to be copied to the hard drive.
 Copying the "VIDEO_TS" folder to your hard drive will allow us to work with the video files.
 One will not be able to use this method with copy protected DVDs.